StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Introduction

 In this work, we aim to provide a systematic and comprehensive analysis of this question.
 Our investigation of the properties of the aligned StyleGAN models consists of several parts.
-First, in \Cref{sec:importance}, we identify what parts of the StyleGAN are sufficient for its adaptation depending on the similarity between source $A$ and target $B$ domains.
-We discover that fine-tuning the synthesis convolutional network is not always necessary.
+First, in \Cref{sec:importance}, we identify what parts of the StyleGAN are sufficient for its adaptation depending on the similarity between the source $A$ and target $B$ domains.
+We discover that fine-tuning the whole synthesis convolutional network is not always necessary.
 In the case of similar $A$ and $B$ domains, the affine layers are sufficient for the adaptation.
-For dissimilar domains, we can adapt successfully just by adding only one convolutional block from the synthesis network.
-It suggests investigating the latent space of StyleGAN that is formed by the output of affine layers (i.e., StyleSpace \cite{wu2021stylespace}) to utilize it for domain adaptation.
+For more distant domains, we should optimize more parameters, however not the whole network.
+It suggests investigating new more efficient and lightweight parameterizations of StyleGAN to utilize them for domain adaptation.

-In the second part of our analysis, in \Cref{sec:styledirections}, we explore directions in the StyleSpace that can adapt StyleGAN to other domains.
-We first show that such directions exist (and we call it \emph{StyleDomain directions}) and for similar target domains they demonstrate the comparable domain adaptation quality as fine-tuning all weights of StyleGAN.
-Next, we extend StyleSpace and propose a new latent space \emph{StyleSpace+} that allows adapting even to dissimilar domains.
-Further, we inspect these StyleDomain directions and discover their surprising properties.
-For example, we show that we can sum up these directions to obtain a new mixed domain (see \Cref{fig:style_domain_mixing}), and the same directions can be successfully applied to other aligned StyleGAN models (see \Cref{fig:style_domain_transfer}).

-Additionally, in \Cref{sec:practical}, we consider practical improvements and applications that can be delivered by our analysis and findings.
-First, our study allows choosing the optimal parameter space for domain adaptation depending on the type of target domain.
-Second, we discover and demonstrate different applications of StyleDomain directions such as mixed domains and transferring adaptation between aligned StyleGAN models.
-Finally, we apply our findings to standard computer vision tasks such as image-to-image translation and cross-domain morphing.
-In \Cref{sec:practical} we show that image-to-image translation can be solved by significantly less trainable parameters while achieving the same performance.
-In addition, we consider complex cross-domain image morphing between various domains that can be easily implemented based on our findings.